 The focus of our project was improving the road safety of the children with special need of the AMCIP institution.
-We identified problems regarding the school signalization that puts these children in risk.
+We identified problems regarding the school signalization that put these children in risk.
 We have created a proposal to improve the signalization to be sent to the City Municipal Hall, we created playful activities to educate these children on safe traffic dynamics and we made a awareness action in the street where this institution is located distributing 1500 leaflets.
 Also, we organized a lecture in our school regarding accidents prevention.

 AMCIP (Associação Mantenedora do Centro Integrado de Prevenção) was founded in 22/06/1994.
 Its creation was only possible because a group of mothers and professionals of the community saw the need of having a place to support the families and their children with special needs, who needed to be included and educated.
-AMCIP is an entity without profit and it is reference in attending disabled children from 0 to 6 years, enabling their development of independence, socialization and educational inclusion.
+AMCIP is an entity without profit and it is reference in attending disabled children from 0 to 6 years, enabling the development of their independence, socialization and educational inclusion.
 Nowadays it attends more than one hundred children at the center.

 The street of AMCIP does not currently have any type of school signs.